fizaomer/HOA-Chatbot/README.md

-# 🏠 HOA Chatbot
+# 🏠 Turtle Rock Crest HOA Assistant

-An intelligent chatbot that can answer questions about your HOA bylaws and CC&Rs using AI-powered document analysis.
+A chatbot that helps residents find answers in their HOA documents quickly and easily.

-## Features
+## What it does

-- **PDF Processing**: Automatically extracts and processes text from HOA documents
+- **Processes PDFs**: Extracts text from HOA bylaws, CC&Rs, and other documents
-- **Semantic Search**: Finds relevant sections using advanced text embeddings
+- **Smart search**: Finds relevant sections when you ask questions
-- **AI-Powered Responses**: Generates accurate answers based on your specific HOA documents
+- **AI-powered answers**: Uses Google's Gemini to give natural responses
-- **Web Interface**: Beautiful Streamlit interface for easy interaction
+- **Web interface**: Clean, easy-to-use chat interface
-- **Source Tracking**: Shows which documents were referenced for each answer
+- **Source tracking**: Shows you exactly which documents were used

 ## Quick Start